Social Justice Statement

 We recognize and acknowledge our history holds centuries of oppression and systemic racism that lives on today.
 This must change.
 We understand that the work that has been done to address racial injustice requires further effort, and we need to do more.

-We commit to continuing to listen and learn and advocate for meeting the needs of BIPOC (Black, Indigenous and people of color) communities and other marginalized people—and to help create an equitable financial system, as we believe a brighter financial future should be accessible to everyone.
+We commit to continuing to listen and learn and advocate for meeting the needs of marginalized communities—and to help create an equitable financial system, as we believe a brighter financial future should be accessible to everyone.

-We are committed to the pursuit of racial and social justice by enabling the flow of philanthropic capital to more BIPOC owned or led asset managers, entrepreneurs, communities and community serving nonprofits.
+We are committed to the pursuit of equity and social justice by enabling the flow of philanthropic capital to a more inclusive and diverse universe of asset managers, entrepreneurs, communities and community serving nonprofits.

-We promise to work to seek justice and to better support communities of color and BIPOC-led nonprofits and funders through our services and through the education of non-BIPOC asset owners, allocators and intermediaries.
+We promise to work to seek justice and to better support historically marginalized and under-resourced communities, nonprofits and funders through our services and through the education of fiduciaries, asset owners, allocators and intermediaries.

 What We Believe